bmschmidt/CA-formats/mds/the-identity-issue-an-introduction.md

 computational method applied to racial minority authors and texts is in great peril of simply reproducing reified and problematic views of racial identity.
-So, Long, and Zhu argue that canonical methods in textual analytics - specifically, sequence alignment - can be productively deformed and reconstructed through an attention to the critique of race not only to produce new "large scale" views of cultural and literary history, but also to advance the work of critique by challenging the assumptions of the algorithm itself.
-They combine theory and close reading with sequence alignment analysis to critique the racial homogeneity and universalism nominally supported by the method of sequence alignment , through a case study focused on the modern American novel and the question of racial difference.
+So, Long, and Zhu argue that canonical methods in textual analytics--specifically, sequence alignment--can be productively deformed and reconstructed through an attention to the critique of race not only to produce new "large scale" views of cultural and literary history, but also to advance the work of critique by challenging the assumptions of the algorithm itself.
+They combine theory and close reading with sequence alignment analysis to critique the racial homogeneity and universalism, nominally supported by the method of sequence alignment, through a case study focused on the modern American novel and the question of racial difference.
 A new story about racial difference and the US novel emerges from testing the limits of the algorithm, which are often the limits of normative literary history itself.
-That is, a creative use of computation, animated by critique, draws attention to what has been written out of literary history, while at the same time advancing the work of racial critique.
+That is, a creative use of computation, animated by critique, draws attention to what has been written out of literary history while at the same time advancing the work of racial critique.

 In "Representing Race and Ethnicity in American Fiction: 1789-1920,"